Racial equality: Martin Luther King Jr.

 Martin Luther King Jr. is known as a civil rights leader in the United States concerning racial equality.
-Martin Luther King Jr. became one of the greatest leaders due to his stance concerning various mistreated African-American men and women in the South.
+Martin Luther King Jr. became one of the greatest leaders due to his stance concerning various mistreated black men and women in the South.
 Moreover, he played many roles in society and won an award for the movement he conducted.
 Martin Luther King Jr. not only took part in the Montgomery bus boycott, became a key speaker at the March on Washington, and was one of the youngest individuals to win the Nobel Peace Prize, but he also peacefully handled his opinion.
 King kept his anger toward the idea of segregation of race to himself; however, he did show his passion for equality in his speeches and peaceful protest.

 King displayed his very first civil rights movement by voluntarily taking a stance in the Montgomery bus boycott.
 The bus boycott had started by Rosa Parks refusing to give up her seat for a white male after a long and tiring day at work.
-Thus, after Park's arrest, King gathered the black community in hopes of boycotting the bus, by cutting the use of transportation.
+Thus, after Park's arrest, King gathered the blacks in hopes of boycotting the bus, by cutting the use of transportation.
 This boycott continued for 382 days.
-Although King had to overcome many attacks against him such as arrest and violent harassment, the result was their (African-Americans) first victory: black men and women were allowed to ride the buses in Montgomery equally as the whites.
+Although King had to overcome many attacks against him such as arrest and violent harassment, the result was their first victory: black men and women were allowed to ride the buses in Montgomery equally as the whites.

 Rosa Parks

 Rosa Parks was born on February 4, 1913, in Montgomery, Alabama.
 She attended the all-black Alabama State College, and soon worked at the National Association for the Advancement of Colored People (NAACP) as a secretary.
 Rosa Parks had become an activist for an event that triggered other events to occur.
 On December 1, 1955 Parks had taken the bus home from work when all of a sudden she was forced to give up her seat for a white male.
 Rosa Parks had been frustrated with the way black individuals were treated; thus, she refused and was arrested and fined $14.

 Parks' refusal and arrest had caused a dilemma for white individuals, especially for the ones that owned the bus business.
 A boycott of the Montgomery bus system was started, with the goal of desegregating public transportation.
-Moreover, Martin Luther King Jr. had gotten involved to not only motivate the mistreated African-American population but to share his passion for equality.
+Moreover, Martin Luther King Jr. had gotten involved to not only motivate the mistreated black population but to share his passion for equality.
 This boycott lasted 382 days and ended on December 21, 1956.
 At the end of the bus boycott, both Rosa Parks and Martin Luther King Jr. had become national heroes.
 Furthermore, the Supreme Court declared it unconstitutional to segregate seats in Montgomery buses.